Regional transmission organization (North America): Regional transmission organizations (RTOs)

 An RTO is an organization formed at the approval of the Federal Energy Regulatory Commission (FERC).
 In the areas where an RTO is established, it coordinates, controls and monitors the operation of the electrical power system, usually within a single US State, but sometimes encompassing multiple states.
 The official definition for an RTO: "An entity that is independent from all generation and power marketing interests and has exclusive responsibility for grid operations, short-term reliability, and transmission service within a region."

 The designation of an RTO is largely one of scope.
-In addition, an organization wanting to achieve RTO status must petition the FERC for approval and meet 4 minimum characteristics and 8 minimum functions:
+An organization wanting to achieve RTO status must petition the FERC for approval, and meet 4 minimum characteristics and 8 minimum functions: